Miraclys/Operating-System/README.md

 # Operating-System
-the record of OS lectures
+the record of OS lectures.